 To ensure you get the best results with your Dahlias, we suggest following our Dahlia Recipe, and remember, our team are always on hand to offer advice in person at the garden centre or by telephone/e-mail.

 A Potted History of the Dahlia

-The first reports of what we call today the Tree Dahlia goes back to the time of the Aztecs in the 16th century.
+The first reports of what we call today, the Tree Dahlia goes back to the time of the Aztecs in the 16th century.
 The Aztec hunters developed highly advanced terracing and irrigation methods to allow farming in difficult mountain terrain.
-They named the Dahlia ‘Water Cane’ as it often grew to a height of 7 metres and the stems were hollow and used for hauling water, the flowers were mainly single and open centered.
-This was all reported by one Francisco Hermandez who had been sent to Mexico by King Phillip II of Spain to study the natural resources.
+They named the Dahlia ‘Water Cane’, as it often grew to a height of 7 metres, the stems were hollow and used for hauling water and the flowers were mainly single and open-centered.
+This was all reported by Francisco Hermandez who had been sent to Mexico by King Phillip II of Spain to study the natural resources.

-In 1804 the transformation of the garden Dahlia began with seeds that were sent directly from Mexico to Paris and Berlin.
+In 1804, the transformation of the garden Dahlia began with seeds that were sent directly from Mexico to Paris and Berlin.
 It is assumed that these seeds were the original source of the double Dahlias of today.
-After 200 years of culture and hybridization the Dahlia family has one of the largest array of forms, colours and size of any garden flower.
+After 200 years of culture and hybridisation, the Dahlia family has one of the largest array of forms, colours and size of any garden flower.

 Today, the Dahlia remains the National Flower of Mexico where it was first discovered by the Aztec Indians so long ago.
 More Dahlia hybrids are active now than at any other time in history, which means a rapid addition of new forms, sizes and colour combinations each year.
 In this past century alone nearly 50,000 named Dahlia varieties have been developed, listed and registered.

 Visit our St Albans based Dahlia Nursery in-store today or contact us for more information about our vast selection of over 60 varieties.